sqlcomponents/sqlcomponents/.github/ISSUE_TEMPLATE/feature_request.md

 Feature: Describe Your Feature

   # The first example has two steps
-  Scenario: Maker starts a game
+  Scenario: DBA created a DDL
-    When the Maker starts a game
+    When the DBA runs the Compiler
-    Then the Maker waits for a Breaker to join
+    Then the DBA waits for a Generated Code

   # The second example has three steps
-  Scenario: Breaker joins a game
+  Scenario: DBA created a DDL
     Given the Maker has started a game with the word "silky" When the Breaker joins the Maker's game
     Then the Breaker must guess a word with 5 characters